-Having thus obtained the means of illuminating any apartment with yellow light, let the exhibition be made in a room with furniture of various bright colours, with oil or water-coloured paintings on the wall.
-The party which is to witness the experiment should be dressed in a diversity of the gavest colours; and the brightest-coloured flowers and highly-coloured drawings should be placed on the tables.
-The room being at first lighted with ordinary lights, the bright and gay colours of every thing that it contains will be finely displayed.
-If the white lights are now suddenly extinguished, and the yellow lamps lighted, the most appalling metamorphosis will be exhibited.
-The astonished individuals will no longer be able to recognize each other.
-All the furniture in the room, and all the objects which it contains, will exhibit only one colour.
+Having thus obtained the means of illuminating any apartment with yellow light, let the exhibition be made in a room with furniture of various bright colours, with oil or water coloured paintings on the wall.
+The party which is to witness the experiment should be dressed in a diversity of the gayest colours ; and the brightest coloured flowers and highly-coloured drawings should be placed on the tables.
+The room being at first lighted with ordinary lights, the bright and gay colours of everything that it contains will be finely displayed.
+If the white lights are now suddenly extinguished, and the yellow lamps lighted. the most appalling metamorphosis will be exhibited.
+The astonished individuals will no longer be able to recognise each other.
+All the furniture in the room and all the objects which it contains will exhibit only one colour.
 The flowers will lose their hues.
-The paintings and drawings will appear as if they were executed in China ink, and the gavest dresses, the brightest scarlets, the purest lilacs, the richest blues, and the most vivid greens will all be converted into one monotonous vellow.
-The complexions of the parties, too, will suffer a corresponding change.
-One pallid, death-like yellow,
+The paintings and drawings will appear as if they were executed in China. ink, and the gayest dresses, the brightest scarlets, the purest lilacs, the richest blues, and the most vivid greens will all be converted into one monotonous yellow.
+The complexions of the parties too will suffer a corresponding change.
+One pallid death-like yellow, will envelop the young and the old, and the sallow faces will alone escape from the metamorphosis.
+Each individual derives merriment from the cadaverous appearance of his neighbour, without being sensible that he is himself one of the ghostly assemblage.